 If you want to go seriously Jedi, you can convert a treadmill into a standing desk so you work out while you write.

 8. Write During Your “Golden Hours”

 You know how there are hours when you sleep best and hours when you toss and turn?
-You know happy you are when your actual life lets you sleep during those hours, and how miserable it can be when you have to sleep when your body doesn’t want to sleep?
+You know how happy you are when you experience quality sleep during those hours, and how miserable it can be when you have to sleep when your body doesn’t want to?